 With clinics in schools in each Keys location, AHEC provides a dental health program, mental health assessments, and no-cost primary care services for Monroe County children.

 The Florida Keys Healthy Start Coalition unites people and resources to improve the health and well-being of pregnant women, children, and their families in Monroe County.
-At Healthy Start, UWFK funds a food program for needy families which also serves to educate mothers about proper nutrition.
+At Healthy Start, UWCK funds a food program for needy families which also serves to educate mothers about proper nutrition.

 Florida Keys Outreach Coalition provides homeless outreach and shelter with essential supportive services in Monroe County, Florida.
 They offer a solution-oriented, multi-stage program based on self-sufficiency, stability, and opportunity.
-At FKOC, UWFK funds the Loaves and Fish food pantry, feeding those who are homeless or at risk of becoming homeless.
+At FKOC, UWCK funds the Loaves and Fish food pantry, feeding those who are homeless or at risk of becoming homeless.
 UWFK also funds a safety net program through the Upper Keys FKOC office which helps keep working families from homelessness.

 This center has been caring for the children of hard-working families in the Florida Keys since 1957 when Grace Jones, a Bahamian immigrant, recognized the lack of services available for minority families in our then racially segregated society.
 Recognized with the State of Florida's Gold Seal Committee, Grace Jones operates five days per week, providing nutritious meals and early-learning educational programs for newborns to age six, as well as boys and girls, up to age 14, that attend their after-school and summer break programs.

 Independence Cay is an agency under the KAIR program that serves the homeless population in Marathon, FL.
 Every day of the week, they welcome the homeless for a hot lunch, showers, and laundry.
 It is also open to all during inclement or cold weather.
-At Independence Cay, UWFK funds the soup kitchen, providing hot meals for those in need.
+At Independence Cay, UWCK funds the soup kitchen, providing hot meals for those in need.

 Keys Area Interdenominational Resources is a USDA certified food pantry.
 KAIR offers "Meals to Go" - pre-made meals for the homeless and transients and bags of groceries are distributed for those who have cooking facilities.
-At KAIR, UWFK funds the food pantry, providing pre-made meals for the homeless and transients and bags of groceries for those who have cooking facilities.
+At KAIR, UWCK funds the food pantry, providing pre-made meals for the homeless and transients and bags of groceries for those who have cooking facilities.

 Marathon Recreation Center